tessel/t2-cli/README.md

 2. `git push --tags`  (or `git push remote-name --tags`, where `remote-name` is the name of your remote that points to `git@github.com:tessel/t2-cli.git`)

+3. `git push remote-name master`

-3. `grunt changelog` will produce a pre-formatted changelog that looks something like this:
+4. `grunt changelog` will produce a pre-formatted changelog that looks something like this:

   ```
   | Commit | Message/Description |